 Program Development approval is an administrative approval granted by IRB staff so that the Principal Investigator can develop research design methods and materials.
 This type of approval is often used for the purpose of releasing funds.
 It is also useful if the actual human interaction portion of the research is expected to occur at a later date, but the researcher needs to provide proof to the sponsor that the project scope and intent has been approved by the local IRB.

 Important Note: Under this type of administrative approval no human participants may be involved in any activities defined as research until the entire project, including data collection procedures and study instruments, recruitment materials and informed consent documents have been reviewed and approved by the IRB.
-That is, once the project and study instruments are developed and finalized, please submit a new application, along with the study instruments to the IRB for review and approval.
+That is, once the project and study instruments are developed and finalized, please amend your protocol in RASS-IRB to include all relevant study details and study instruments, and the IRB will conduct a complete review and approval.
 Contact IRB staff with questions regarding whether a Program Development approval can be an option for your research project.

 Studies that meet the definition of regulated research under the Common Rule may fit within one or more categories of “exempt” research.
 This does not mean that such studies do not need IRB review.
 In order for a research study to be deemed "exempt", investigators will need to submit an application to the IRB office, along with study related materials (e.g., consent forms, surveys, questionnaires, interview scripts/outlines, etc.).
 Please note that this determination of exemption must be made by IRB staff.
 See Policy #2.

 Typically, Cornell researchers must receive Cornell IRB approval to conduct research with human participants, regardless of where the research takes place.
 When collaborative projects are expected to involve researchers from multiple institutions, contact the IRB office to determine next steps.
-While, in some cases, each investigator should work with their own institution’s IRB, in some cases it may be desirable to arrange an institutional authorization agreement (IAA) to designate one IRB to review and approve the research as a whole.
+While, in some cases, each investigator should work with their own institution’s IRB, in other cases it might be desirable (or required by a funder) to arrange an IRB reliance/authorization agreement (IAA) to designate one IRB to review and approve the research as a whole.

 Yes, Cornell PIs must receive Cornell IRB approval to conduct research with human participants, regardless of where the research takes place.
 You should also be aware that your project may need local IRB approval (or the equivalent ethical review), in addition to Cornell's.
 Please see SOP #14 for more information about requirements for international human participant research.